utrains/terraform_job_preparation/Terraform_Architecture/README.md

 ***

-**9- How does we ensure state consistency across multiple cloud environments?**
+**9- How do we ensure state consistency across multiple cloud environments?**

 - We ensures state consistency across multiple cloud environments by: